-Given that passwords are on the front line of defence in the security of corporates and individuals, it’s mind boggling how elementary some people’s passwords are.
-Some recent research by LeakedSource, delved into the frequency of use of LinkedIn’s 10 most pathetic passwords.
-Topping the list is “123456” with an incredible 753,305 LinkedIn users, using this most perfunctory of passwords.
+Given that passwords are on the front line of defence in the security of corporates and individuals, it’s mind-boggling how elementary some people’s passwords are.
+Recent research by the UK’s National Cyber Security Centre (NCSC), discovered the frequency of use of some of the worst passwords.
+Topping the list is “123456” with an incredible 23.2 million victim accounts worldwide using this most perfunctory of passwords.

-Trailing in second place with a mere 172, 523 users was “LinkedIn,” with “password” a close third with a score of 144,458.
-To be honest, none of the passwords in the top ten would give your average hacker a sleepless night, with gems like “qwerty,” “111111,” and “sunshine,” being used by tens of thousands of LinkedIn members.
-And it’s not just LinkedIn.
-It’s the same scenario for anything online you need a password for and that doesn’t rule out corporate networks.
+Trailing in second place with a mere 7.7m victim accounts was “123456789”, with “password” sitting in fourth place with a score of 3.6m, slightly behind “qwerty” with 3.8m.
+Not one of the passwords in the top ten would give your average hacker a sleepless night, with gems like “111111” and “abc123” being used by millions of people

 Why are you only as good as your weakest password?

-So given that passwords are really the weak link, it’s little wonder that two thirds of cyber attacks on corporate networks involve weak or stolen passwords.
-Hackers know that if a corporation relies solely on passwords for securing remote or cloud access, it shouldn’t take them that long to gain entry.
+So, given that passwords are really the weak link, it’s little wonder that 37% of cyber attacks on corporate networks involve weak or stolen passwords.
+Hackers know that if a business relies solely on passwords for securing remote or cloud access, it shouldn’t take them that long to gain entry.
 Many employees have business cards, containing email addresses, which are most people’s user names.
-From there, it’s just a matter of patience on behalf of the hacker to conduct a dictionary attack or just perform a simple phishing attack and gain unfettered access to company systems.
+From there, it’s just a matter of patience on behalf of the hacker to conduct a dictionary attack or just perform a simple phishing attack and gain unfettered access to company systems, as Twitter recently discovered.

 Two factor doesn’t cut it – why you need MFA…